Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Centered 95 -intervals and estimated coverage

 As a measure of the validity of the quantified uncertainty in the discretized stress-deformation function $\func^{(\indTests,\indObservedP)}$, we estimate the coverage in our numerical tests based on the measurement data $\dataSet$ as follows

 where $1_{\uqInterval}$ is an indicator function defined as

 Accordingly, the total estimated coverage for all tests is calculated as follows

-We would like to make the following remark: The term coverage is well-defined in frequentist statistics and is calculated using the true stress value.
-However, since the true stress values are unknown, we use the measured stress values from the dataset for validation.
+\textbf{Remark:} The term coverage is well-defined in frequentist statistics and is calculated using the true stress value.
+From a frequentist point of view, the uncertainty is correctly quantified if for $\numDataTesti \to \infty$ the measures $\estimatedCoverage^{(\indTests,\indObservedP)}$ and $\estimatedCoverage$ converge to $\SI{95}{\percent}$.
+However, since the true stress values are generally unknown for experimental data, we use the measured stress values from the dataset for validation.
 Consequently, the measures $\estimatedCoverage^{(\indTests,\indObservedP)}$ and $\estimatedCoverage$ are only estimates for the true coverage.
+In contrast, in the synthetic numerical test, we use the known true stress values to determine the coverage, which are also calculated according to \cref{eq:appendix_estimated_coverage,eq:appendix_coverage_indicator_function,eq:appendix_total_estimated_coverage} but referred to as $\coverage^{(\indTests,\indObservedP)}$ and $\coverage$, respectively.
+Note that even in the synthetic test case, the coverage is only an estimate, since the amount of available data is generally limited in our numerical test cases.